angushoho/X-Village-todo/README.md

 - After finishing it, you can put it into trash can!
 (Delete)

 ## Feature
+- Done list
   - If you finish a task, but you want to keep it.
 You can click the check icon beside the trash can.
 It will move the task to done list.

 ## Unfinish Feature
 - Grow List